SynneK1337/stacks-for-windows-linux/README.md

 ## Usage
 * ```python stacks.py --stack``` to stack files.
 * ```python stacks.py --unstack``` to unstack files.
+* To make life easier, create a new folder in your user folder and add the bat files.
+Then, add the folder to PATH so you can use cmd to edit anytime you want. :D

 ## Special thanks to
 [disconnect3d](https://github.com/disconnect3d) for giving me some tips about this script